Call for more information:

 Volunteers

-JFCS East Bay matches survivors with volunteers who visit them on a regular basis, providing social connection and enriching their lives.
+JFCS East Bay matches survivors with volunteers who visit them regularly, providing social connection and enriching their lives.

 Holocaust Survivor Memoir Writing Group